shombando/.emacs.custom/README.md

           tab-first-completion 'word-or-paren-or-punct)

-<a id="Repo%20meta"></a>
+<a id="Repo-meta"></a>

 # Repo meta

-<a id="Useful%20anchors"></a>
+<a id="Useful-anchors"></a>

 ## Useful anchors

 By default `org-export` regenerates ids for all the headings which creates noise in the git commit history and also in-page anchors can't be reliably linked to a specific part of the document (independent of the git forge's markdown parsing implementation).
 Using a snippet of [@alphapapa](https://github.com/alphapapa)'s unpackaged configuration, we can advice the export to create unique anchors that won't change between exports (unless the headings themselves have been changed).
+Replacing space (%20) with dash (-) because Github doesn't parse that correctly.

     (setq user-emacs-directory "~/.emacs/.custom/")
     ;;directory_end